mitolog/dtcgen/README.md

 This repository aims to be a tool set that generates iOS/Android app source code and related assets from design prototyping tools like Sketch, Figma, and so on.

-The base concept is that _"let's automate process turning designs into source codes as possible as we can"_ so that both designers and developers can concentrate on more higher level of the product creation.
+The base concept is that _"let's make it automatic that is painful for human"_ so that both designers and developers can concentrate on more higher level of the product creation.

 ## tools